edyama/edyama/README.md

 ### Hi there 👋

+I am actually a IT student and I am improving my skills to aim better opportunities at the IT market.

 - 🌱 I’m currently learning Swift/iOS.
 - 👯 I’m looking to collaborate on Mobile Dev
 - ⚡ Fun facts: